SpenceKonde/arduino-tiny-841/README.md

 First ensure the Arduino software is correctly installed, and that the IDE is not running during the installation process.

 * Locate your Arduino Sketch folder.
 This is the folder where the Arduino IDE stores Sketches, typically located in your Documents folder.

 * Ensure the "hardware" folder exists under the Arduino Sketch folder.
 If it is not there, create it.

-* Download Arduino-Tiny-841 from github as a ZIP file, and extract it into the "hardware" folder, or simply clone the github repo into there.
+* Download Arduino-Tiny-841 from github as a ZIP file, and extract it into the "hardware" folder.
+Alternately, you can clone the github repo to that location - this allows you to simply sync it to pick up the latest changes to the core.
 For example, if the Arduino Sketch folder is...

       C:\Users\YourName\Documents\Arduino